 The final season – Money – was broadcast in October 2016, including, from yours truly, a two part re-imagining of Zola’s masterpiece, Germinal, and a feature length adaptation of The Debacle – Zola’s truly great war novel, telling the story of the Franco Prussian War.
 In January 2017, the series garnered a Best Adaptation gong at the BBC Audio Drama Awards.

-So what’s currently on the Marmoset dial?
-After wowing Radio 4 listeners with the ten part Scandi style epic that was season seven of Stone (I wrote the two season openers), you can currently immerse yourself in the imagined chaos of civil war breaking out in the UK any time during the next five years at 2.15 (strategically after the lunchtime repeat of The Archers) every weekday afternoon or on the BBC Radio iPlayer.
+Not pausing for breath, I moved swiftly on to the imagined chaos of civil war breaking out in the UK any time during the next five years at 2.15 (strategically after the lunchtime repeat of The Archers) every weekday afternoon or on the BBC Radio iPlayer.